MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 MK: It’s crazy.
 {: .interviewee }

 AW: Well ok, so in line with the original evolutionary sort of commentary, do you hear anything that is, I mean...
-What could you comment on besides yourself--which we can go to another topic on; I want to talk about [Scambot](http://www.keneally.com/music/discography-mike-keneally/scambot1/) before you leave.
+What could you comment on besides yourself--which we can go to another topic on; I want to talk about [Scambot&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://www.keneally.com/music/discography-mike-keneally/scambot1/) before you leave.
 But, do you hear any trends?
 Or is it just kind of like isolated, “Wow, this is a really interesting approach that these folks are doing or this guy is doing?”
 I mean, do you hear any kind of overall trending?
 {: .interviewer }

 MK: I’m so out of touch.
 I mean, <span class="important">I regret the fact that I don’t make the time to listen to everything that crosses my path.</span> I would find it im...I clearly do find it impossible to do so, but there’s so much that passes me by.